turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 *Reflect*: Why do we want to encapsulate properties/functions in objects?

 What else can we add to an object's properties?
-We can add functions as properties.
+Functions!

 ```js
 var penelope = {